 - Type XI: Pareto distribution.

-As such, it is one of the more challenging distributions to find parameters for, finding the pdf and fitting is usually performed with software (such as the PearsonDS package in R) using maximum likelihood and method of moments.
-The density and range for the twelve distributions are as follows (from Ord, 2006):
+As such, it is one of the more challenging distributions to find parameters for, finding the PDF and fitting is usually performed with software (such as the PearsonDS package in R) using maximum likelihood and method of moments.
+The density and range for the twelve types of Pearson distribution are as follows (from Ord, 2006):

 |I||(1 + x)m1(1 – x)m2||(-1 ≤ x ≤ 1)|

 |IV||(1 + x2)-mx exp(-υ tan-1(x))||(-∞ < x < ∞)|